 Saranac Public Schools.
-Two primary school facilities belonging to the Saranac Public School District are clustered within short distance of each other in the near southeast portion of the Village.
-These include an elementary school, middle school and high school.
+Two primary school facilities belonging to the Saranac Public School District are within short distance of each other in the southeast portion of the Village.
+These include an elementary school and Jr/Senior high school.

 The local chapter of the American Youth Soccer Organization presently utilizes the school's soccer field facilities for its organized soccer program as well as a privately owned practice field located on Mill Street.